yoongroup/yoongroup.github.io/contact/index.md

 ---
 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-Inquiries can be directed to [bohakyoon@kaist.ac.kr](mailto:bohakyoon@kaist.ac.kr).

-We’re looking for highly motivated graduate (MS and PhD) and undergraduate students and postdocs in the Yoon Group.
+We’re actively seeking highly motivated graduate (MS and PhD) and undergraduate students, as well as postdocs in the Yoon Group.
 Please send an email to [bohakyoon@kaist.ac.kr](mailto:bohakyoon@kaist.ac.kr) with your CV, if you’re interested in working with us!

 {%